-At AIU, more of the courses you take, on average, are devoted to your program of interest than at other similar schools.
-For a Bachelor of Science in Information Technology degree with a specialization in Information Assurance and Security, your classes can include:
+For a Bachelor of Science in Information Technology degree with a specialization in Information Assurance and Security, your classes may include:

 Introduction to Information Assurance and Information Security